 UT-Dallas has a regular student exchange program with one of Germany's oldest universities, the University of Marburg, in a beautiful middle-sized city about an hour's ride north of Frankfurt in the state of Hesse.
 A fine medieval castle overlooks the historic city center as well as Germany's first purely Gothic church (St. Elisabeth's) to give Marburg a picturesque quality, while the modern city is very much a university town, enjoying a reputation for its high academic tone and active student life.

 UTD students have three different possibilities for studying at Marburg, either in the regular academic curriculum (conducted largely in German, but with some courses and some entire Masters programs in English) or in two special programs for international students (conducted in English and German).
 As with most international exchanges, students pay their own travel and living expenses as well as tuition at their home institutions.
-International educational mobility through any of these programs is subject to the UTD Office of International Education protocols.
+Participation in any of these programs must be arranged through the UTD Office of International Education.

-For further information about the programs offered or for general information about living arrangements and expenses in Marburg, please directly contact Dr. Sascha Moells at email@example.com, who is a professor of finance and accounting in Marburg and a UTD affiliate.
+For further information about the programs offered or for general information about living arrangements and expenses in Marburg, please directly contact either Professor Gerald Soliday here (firstname.lastname@example.org) or Professor Sascha Moells (email@example.com) in Marburg, but also affiliated with UTD.

 This special program for international students offers undergraduate courses during the two regular semesters (September to December and February to June) in English or in German with special English tutorials, assignments, and tests.
 Students may register for one or both semesters, with courses offering transfer credit in many degree plans (with prior approval of advisers here).

-Emphasis has traditionally been on German language and culture, American studies, English literature, history, psychology, political economy (institutional economics and policy research), and also business administration (accounting, finance, and management).
+Students may begin German language study or may continue at their appropriate intermediate or advanced levels, but all participants must take a language course as well as a second course in German history and culture, then they also take two seminars of their own choice.
+Traditionally the offerings have emphasized American studies, English literature, history, psychology, political economy (institutional economics and policy research), and also business administration (accounting, finance, and management).
 With special care to keep European and wider international perspectives in the developing curriculum, more subjects are added regularly or are available upon request (for example, in fields such as biology, physics, chemistry, computer science, or mathematics).
-For students with a special interest in the Middle East, starting in 2013 the IUSP will offer topical courses on the region as well as advanced language courses in Arabic.
+For students with a special interest in the Middle East, the IUSP will offer topical courses on the region as well as advanced language courses in Arabic.

 Two scholarships are available for UT-Dallas students participating in this program.
-The grants cover the tuition of € 2,000 (about US $2,600), so students must pay the remaining € 3,100 (about US $ 4,030) for a dormitory room, a meal subsidy, course materials, and a cultural program.
-Contact the Office of International Education about applying for the scholarship.
+The grants cover the tuition of € 2,000 (about US $2,600), so participants must pay the remaining € 3,100 (about US $ 4,100 for a dormitory room, a meal subsidy, course materials, and a cultural program.
+Students may apply for a Marburg tuition scholarship through the Office of International Education:

 IUSP Scholarship Application

 Note that UT-Dallas's own International Education Fund Scholarship (IEFS) can be used to help defray expenses for this program.
-Applications are due at the Office of International Education on May 29, 2013, for Fall 2013.
+Applications are due at the Office of International Education on October 31, 2013, for Spring 2014 and May 23, 2014, for Fall 2014.

 - German language courses (all mornings).
 Students may start German language study or continue at their appropriate intermediate or advanced levels, but all participants must take a German course.